johnsonlien/CSCI-496/README.md

 ![Apache Spark Overview](https://d1.awsstatic.com/Data%20Lake/what-is-apache-spark.b3a3099296936df595d9a7d3610f1a77ff0749df.PNG)

 ## How does it work?
-Spark program consist of a driver node the initiates the environment and worker nodes to conduct the computations.
+Spark programs consist of a driver node (a main function) that initiates the environment and worker nodes to conduct the computations.
 ![PySpark Cluster](https://spark.apache.org/docs/latest/img/cluster-overview.png)
 A data structure known as Resilient Distributed Dataset (RDD) is used to distribute the data to those worker nodes.
 RDDs are generally in the form of dictionaries or arrays.
 A [list of packages](https://spark.apache.org/docs/latest/api/python/index.html) are included with PySpark but we will be using a 3rd-party package to solve our community detection problem called GraphFrames.

 ## GraphFrames
 GraphFrames is a 3rd-party software built on PySpark that specializes in graph and graph functions.
-PySpark already has a built-in graph
+PySpark already has a built-in graph computation but GraphX is only for Scala.
+GraphFrames uses a data structure similar to RDDs known as DataFrames.
+To put it in an analogy, "PySpark is to RDD as GraphFrames is to DataFrames."

 # Apache Spark Official Website